-California has participated in projects supporting better-informed decision making at the state level.
+California has participated in projects supporting better-informed decision-making at the state level.
 WICHE initiatives have been sponsored by the Bill & Melinda Gates Foundation, Lumina Foundation, Carnegie Corporation of New York, Helmsley Charitable Trusts, the Ford Foundation, the U.S. Department of Education, and others.
 In addition, WICHE policy experts often visit the state to present or consult on a number of vital issues, including workforce needs and balancing the financial aid portfolio.

-Additionally, the California State University (CSU) System; CSU Fresno; CSU Fullerton; CSU Long Beach; CSU Northridge; CSU San Diego; Sonoma State University; and the University of California, San Diego are members of the Western Academic Leadership Forum (the Forum), the chief academic leaders of the four-year institutions and their related system and state agencies, who address regional higher education issues, and engage in resource sharing The Western Alliance for Community College Academic Leaders (the Alliance) brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
-The California Community Colleges Chancellor’s Office, Cerritos College, and Modesto Junior College are members.
-The Forum and the Alliance held a joint annual meeting in 2016 in Missoula, Mt.
-The 2017 Forum annual meeting was in Salt Lake City, UT, while Long Beach, CA, was the location of the 2017 Alliance meeting.
+The California State University (CSU) System; CSU Chico; CSU Fresno; CSU Long Beach; CSU Northridge; CSU San Diego; Sonoma State University; and the University of California, San Diego are members of the Western Academic Leadership Forum (the Forum).
+Their official representatives are the chief academic leaders of the four-year institutions and their related system and state agencies, who address regional higher education issues, and engage in resource sharing The Western Alliance for Community College Academic Leaders (the Alliance) brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
+The California Community Colleges Chancellor’s Office and Cerritos College are members.
+California hosted the Alliance annual meeting in Long Beach, March 22-24, 2017, with the theme "The Future of Community Colleges: Thriving in a World of Flux."

 Several California colleges and universities are active participants in the WICHE Cooperative for Educational Technologies (WCET), the leader in the practice, policy, and advocacy of technology-enhanced learning in higher education.
 WCET is widely recognized as an informative, reliable, and forward-thinking organization regarding the role of technology and innovation in higher education, and includes more than 350 institutions, state and systemwide higher education agencies, nonprofit organizations, government agencies, and corporations in nearly all U.S. states and many Canadian provinces.
 WCET members have access to trusted information on emerging trends, policies, and exemplars of successful learning technology innovation in practice.
 Key WCET activities include an annual meeting, leadership summits, national webcasts, the popular Frontiers blog, issue briefs, and email list-based discussions among members.
 Major topics of interest to the WCET membership include student and faculty success, the Internet of Things, managing e-learning, emerging technologies, broadband and learning innovation, and evolving policy issues.
 University of California College Prep (2005), California State University Office of the Chancellor (2006), and California State University (2008), won the WCET Outstanding Work (WOW) award, which recognizes effective and innovative uses of technology to address specific needs in higher education.

-The WICHE Mental Health Program has been minimally active in California over the past several years.
-During FY13, WICHE facilitated a learning community of providers engaged in integrated behavioral and primary healthcare, while in FY15 we conducted trainings around improved community-based services to veterans in Truckee.
+The WICHE Mental Health Program has been somewhat active in California over the past several years.
+During FY13, WICHE facilitated a learning community of providers engaged in integrated behavioral and primary healthcare, while in FY15 staff conducted trainings around improved community-based services to veterans in Truckee.
 In June 2015, WICHE facilitated a provider training focused on suicide prevention at the annual conference of the California Rural Indian Health Board.

-State Authorization Reciprocity Agreement (SARA).
-SARA is a voluntary, nationwide initiative of states that will make distance education courses more accessible to students across state lines and make it easier for states to regulate and institutions to participate in interstate distance education.
+State Authorization Reciprocity Agreement (SARA), SARA is a voluntary, nationwide initiative of states that makes distance education courses more accessible to students across state lines and makes it easier for states to regulate and institutions to participate in interstate distance education.
 The effort initially was funded by $3.2 million in grants from Lumina Foundation and the Bill & Melinda Gates Foundation, and is now supported by fees paid by institutions.
 The initiative is administered by the country’s four regional higher education compacts – the Midwestern Higher Education Compact (MHEC), the New England Board of Higher Education (NEBHE), the Southern Regional Education Board (SREB) and the Western Interstate Commission for Higher Education (WICHE) – and overseen by The National Council for State Authorization Reciprocity Agreements (NC-SARA).
 States and institutions that choose to participate agree to operate under common standards and procedures, providing a more uniform and less costly regulatory environment for institutions, more focused oversight responsibilities for states and better resolution of student complaints.
 California is not yet a member of SARA.

 The Master Property Program (MPP) helps institutions reduce their insurance premiums and improve their coverage.
-Created by the Midwestern Higher Education Compact in 1994 and expanded to the WICHE region in 2004, the MPP includes more than 160 campuses with total insured values of over $103 million.
+Created by the Midwestern Higher Education Compact in 1994 and expanded to the WICHE region in 2004, the MPP includes more than 160 campuses with total insured values of over $93.4 billion.
 WICHE is also partnering with MHEC to offer MHECare, a new health program providing vetted, competitively priced medical benefits for students.
 Underwritten by UnitedHealthcare StudentResources, MHECare offers a variety of plans.
 California Institute of Technology and the University of South Los Angeles are participants in MHECare.
 In a third collaboration with MHEC, WICHE extends the benefits of MHECtech to colleges and universities in the West enabling them to purchase from competitively bid purchasing agreements to reduce costs on a range of hardware and software products and services.